gunturajip/ngitung/src/content/blog/setting-dates-via-git-hooks.md

 UPDATE:

 This section has been updated with a new version of the hook that is smarter.
-It will now not increment the `modDatetime` until the post is published.
+It will now not increment the `modDatetime` until the study is published.
 On the first publish, set the draft status to `first` and watch the magic happen.

 ---